Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/TypeInfo.md

 #### Returns

-A value which, in combination with Module, uniquely identifies a metadata element.
+A value which, in combination with Module , uniquely identifies a metadata element.

 #### Exceptions

 **T:System.InvalidOperationException**
-The current [MemberInfo](#) represents an array method, such
-    as Address, on an array type whose element type is a dynamic type that has not been completed.
-To get a metadata token in this case, pass the [MemberInfo](#) object to the ```System.Reflection.Emit.ModuleBuilder.GetMethodToken(System.Reflection.MethodInfo)```
-    method; or use the ```System.Reflection.Emit.ModuleBuilder.GetArrayMethodToken(System.Type,System.String,System.Reflection.CallingConventions,System.Type,System.Type[])```
-     method to get the token directly, instead of using the ```System.Reflection.Emit.ModuleBuilder.GetArrayMethod(System.Type,System.String,System.Reflection.CallingConventions,System.Type,System.Type[])``` method to get a [MethodInfo](#) first.
+The current [MemberInfo](#) represents an array method, such as Address, on an array type whose element type is a dynamic type that has not been completed.
+To get a metadata token in this case, pass the [MemberInfo](#) object to the`System.Reflection.Emit.ModuleBuilder.GetMethodToken(System.Reflection.MethodInfo)` method; or use the`System.Reflection.Emit.ModuleBuilder.GetArrayMethodToken(System.Type,System.String,System.Reflection.CallingConventions,System.Type,System.Type[])` method to get the token directly, instead of using the`System.Reflection.Emit.ModuleBuilder.GetArrayMethod(System.Type,System.String,System.Reflection.CallingConventions,System.Type,System.Type[])` method to get a [MethodInfo](#) first.